 Move gracefully through the fear that resistance is based on and you may find the first hurdle dissolving very quickly, if you let it.

-If you are interested in creating more self-acceptance and inner peace or let go of resentment, then check out:
+If you are interested in creating more self-acceptance, then check out: